CSA Decisions That Are Wrong in Law

 European Law

-The courts, child support commissioners and tribunals, as well as the CSA itself and JobCentre Plus are all under a duty to follow the law.
+The courts, child support commissioners and tribunals, as well as the CMS itself and JobCentre Plus are all under a duty to follow the law.
 In some cases, however, the domestic law may not be entirely compatible with European law.
 Decisions that are made contrary to European legislation are wrong in law.
 In practice, the law of the European Court of Human Rights is more likely to be applicable in child support cases than European Union law.
 In the case of EU law relating to the equality of men and women regarding social security matters, commissioners have determined that this does not apply in the realm of child maintenance issues.

 In terms of human rights law (ECHR), the domestic courts are required to interpret this in so far as is possible to do so.
 Courts, and child support commissioners, are not able to override the European law in order to ‘fit’ with the domestic law.
 If EU and UK law are found to be incompatible with one another, the courts can declare this incompatibility.

 However it is important to note that EU law reigns supreme in these circumstances.
 The European Court of Human Rights provides a vehicle by which the courts and child support commissioners are able to override incompatible domestic law.
 In practice, circumstances in which this occurs are few and far between, and anyone seeking a potential challenge should seek specialist legal advice.
-Legal aid may be available for these types of cases.